Dial Post: History

-The origin of the name is uncertain, Dial Post house, a large building dated 1712 post-dates the name of settlement as do Dial Post farm and Dial Post fields which were named in the early 18th century.
+The origin of the name is uncertain, although a common explanation is that it combines two local features — a sundial that once stood in the garden of Dial Post House (dial) and the practice of posting horses at the coaching inn, The Crown (post).
+Dial Post house, a large building dated 1712 post-dates the name of settlement as do Dial Post farm and Dial Post fields which were named in the early 18th century.
 Dial Post farm comprised 300 acres in c.
 1710 when it was leased for 21 years.
-A public house, the Crown, is recorded as having been established as early as the 1870s.
+A public house, the Crown, is recorded as having been established as early as the 1600s.

 The ruins of medieval Knepp Castle lie between Dial Post and Southwater by the A24.

-The first house was built in the late 1500s and was next to 3 other houses.
-In the Victorian era the hamlet had a village shop.

-Geography

 Today

-There is one public house, the Crown, but no church or shops.
+There is one public house, the Crown Inn, along with a café and barbecue at the Knepp Wilding Kitchen, a new development at Blakers Yard offering commercial space and dwellings, and a Garden Centre, but no church in Dial Post.
 The village centre retains four of the area's listed buildings, all of Grade II: